openplantpathology/Reproducibility_in_Plant_Pathology/README.md

 ### The R package

 This repository is organized as an R package.
-There is one R function, `doi2bib()`, that is used in this repository, along with the data, `assigned_article_notes.rda` that are located in `data` directory.
+There is one R function, `doi2bib()`, that is used in this repository, along with a bibliography file of the articles that were examined that are located in `inst/extdata` directory.
 We have used the R package structure to help manage dependencies, to take advantage of continuous integration for automated code testing and for file organisation.

 To download the package source as you see it on GitHub, for offline browsing, use this line at the shell prompt (assuming you have Git